 Finally, let us comment on the usability of both types of lc-atoms.
 Their external+strict interpretation allows for deriving information from the respective theory.
-This generates some overhead since the corresponding propagators have to deal with two relations between lc-atoms and their associated constraints.
-This approach is advantageous in our planning example in Section 3, where external+strict lc-atoms allow us to naturally express goal conditions as integrity constraints.
-Conversely, we face the following difficulties.
-First, defined lc-atoms must also occur in some rule head, which is rarely the case with goal conditions.
-Second, non-strict lc-atoms may be false although the actual constraint is satisfied.
+This generates some overhead since the corresponding propagators have to deal with two relations between lc-atoms and the actual linear constraints.
+This approach is advantegous in our planning example decribed in Section 3, where external+strict lc-atoms allow us to express queries in form of integrety constraints to define the goal state.
+Defined and non-strict lc-atoms would both display disadvantages in their stead.
+Firstly, defined lc-atoms would require the use of every lc-atom in the integrity constraint in the head of some rule.
+Secondly, for non-strict lc-atoms, it may happen that the lc-atom is false but the actual constraint it represents is entailed in the theory.
+This leads to undesired solutions because the query containing the lc-atom would not be satisfied in that case.
 On the other hand, in the defined+non-strict setting, the stable model semantics delineates the effective set of constraints that needs to be satisfied.
 False lc-atoms are considered as unknown and can therefore be disregarded by the corresponding propagators.
 We draw on this in our scheduling encodings where it halves the number of constraints and helps with faster propagation via the program's completion.
-The impact of this is investigated in Section 5.
+The advantage of this approach is empirically investigated in Section 5.
 As a rule of thumb, the choice between both settings depends on who should be in charge of delineating the set of constraints in focus.
+If this is the theory propagator, an external+strict setting is preferable, since the strict correspondence induces the relevant lc-atoms without any interference from derivable lc-atoms.
 If this is the actual ASP system, a defined+non-strict setting is favorable, in which derivable lc-atoms delineate the set of constraints checked by the constraint propagator.